vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-tracker.md

 * Aim trainer: 705 ms moving average, placing me at the 4.34th percentile.
 Not much has changed qualitatively since the last update on 2024-10-15.

+## 2025-05-21

+* Visual memory: 11.0 points moving average, placing me at the 40.53th percentile.
+Not much has changed qualitatively since the last update on 2025-02-18.

+* Aim trainer: 713 ms moving average, placing me at the 4.34th percentile.
+Not much has changed qualitatively since the last update on 2025-02-18.